 Beyond investing in Canadian dividend paying stocks in my non-registered account and TFSAs, I also strived to max out my RRSP, and sought to buy more U.S. stocks and ETFs for our RRSP accounts to diversify away from the Canadian dividend payers I had become so fond of.
 I bought Procter & Gamble (PG:US) that year and have held that company ever since.
-Of note: the dividends generated by PG alone now churn out more than $500 USD per year in tax-deferred money.

 While articles will continue to surface on the RRSP vs. TFSA investing debate, I learned almost a decade ago now that ultimately depending upon what you do with the RRSP-generated refund, that’s what settles the debate for good.